carvel-dev/carvel/content/kapp-controller/docs/latest/package-authoring.md

 $ kbld -f package-contents/config/ --imgpkg-lock-output package-contents/.imgpkg/images.yml
 ```

-For more on using kbld to populate the `.imgpkg` directory with an ImageLock, and why it is useful,
+For more on using kbld to populate the `.imgpkg` directory with an ImagesLock, and why it is useful,
 see the [imgpkg docs on the subject](/imgpkg/docs/latest/resources/#imageslock-configuration)

 Once these files have been added, our package contents bundle is ready to be pushed as shown below